Background and Overview

 Instruction within this model extends beyond physical self-defense, although that is clearly a key element.
 Core skills include situational awareness and risk assessment; boundary-setting; physical skills; and follow-up reporting and support.
 The skill sets to teach integrated Empowerment Self-Defense curricula are therefore unique and require specialized experience and training.

 The goal of the following process is to introduce processes that will enable more instructors to become certified in Empowerment Self-Defense, while ensuring consistency and parity as a mark of excellence.

 The NWMAF certification requirements for self-defense instructors include the following:

-- 3 Years of consistent training in self-defense or martial arts, as attested to by the applicant’s primary instructor.
+- 3 Years of consistent training in self-defense or martial arts, as attested to by the applicant’s primary instructor and/or colleagues.

 - Minimum of 50 hours of hands-on self-defense teaching

 - Submission of written curricula for both a short workshop (3 hours or less) and a multi-session course (8 – 24 hours), unless the applicant only teaches short programs (defined as a single session OR is less than 6 hours).